National Trust Properties – Devon

 Plympton, Plymouth, Devon, PL7 1UH

-Saltram overlooks the River Plym and is set in a rolling landscape park that provides precious green space on the outskirts of Plymouth.
+Saltram overlooks the River Plym and is set in a rolling landscape park on the outskirts of Plymouth, which provides precious green space.

 Strolling along the riverside or through the woodland, you can almost forget that the city lies so close.